Tatar love poem

 Татып кал кезгедәгәй бу мәлне.

 Tatar woman & her language

 A small translation to make a Tatar love poem (Татар мәхәббәт шигыре), the language of the Volga Tatars, official in Tatarstan.

 Her, I know her, I think, but, does she know me?
-I will not tell you her name ... shut!! it's a secret.
+I will not tell you her name ...
+Shut!! it's a secret.
 I can only tell you one thing, she is so beautiful that my leaf was a long time white, I could not translate her, because how to draw her contours?
 Tatar also spelled Tartar is spoken in the European Russia.
 The speakers of the Altaic language of the Kazan tatars (group of Turkish languages), will understand this Tatar poem (шигырь татар).
 Tatar is also spelled Tartar.

-Inherited from the Bulgarian khanates of the Kama and the Volga, Tatar culture expresses through a didactic and religious poetry (Gaki Tchokryi), until the 19th century.
+Inherited from the Bulgar khanates of the Kama and the Volga, Tatar culture expresses through a didactic and religious poetry (Gaki Tchokryi), until the 19th century.
 Sometimes non-religious as Koursavi's poems; Kaioum Nassyri is manifested in the poetry of Akmulla and Emelianov.
 The Tatar poet Toukai dominates the early 20th century, following the poets Faizi, Toufan, and Djalil.